rubentot/rubentot/README.md

-BCs Information Technology, currently exploring the world of cloud computing and DevOps.
+BCs Information Technology.
+Currently exploring the world of cloud computing and DevOps.
 I'm passionate about learning cloud computing and cybersecurity.

 Based in Norway | DP-900 Certified | Cloud Enthusiast